aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/postscript-conversion/to-image/_index.md

 ### Is it mandatory to set the image size in the ImageDevice?
 No, it is not mandatory.
 The default image size is 595x842, but you can set it if specific dimensions are required.
 ### Where can I find more information and support?
-Explore the [official documentation](https://reference.aspose.com/page/java/) and visit the [Aspose.Page forum](https://forum.aspose.com/c/page/39) for community support.
+Explore the [documentation](https://reference.aspose.com/page/java/) and visit the [Aspose.Page forum](https://forum.aspose.com/c/page/39) for community support.